Bowen-Apollo

 Bowen-Apollo is a feature on Earth's Moon, a crater in Taurus-Littrow valley, located at the foot of the Sculptured Hills.
 Astronauts Eugene Cernan and Harrison Schmitt landed to the southwest of it in 1972, on the Apollo 17 mission.
-They referred to it simply as Bowen during the mission.
+They referred to it as SWP crater during the mission, and a more subdued crater to the southeast of SWP was called Bowen.
+The IAU formally renamed SWP as Bowen-Apollo.
 It is located just east of Geology Station 8.

+The two astronauts drove around the south rim of Bowen-Apollo.
+Bowen-Apollo is called SWP crater in the Apollo 17 Preliminary Science Report, and in some later publications.
+Soil sample 78120 was collected there, at the geology station designated LRV 11.
+Sample 78120 is a regolith breccia.

-To the southwest of Bowen are Cochise, Van Serg, and Shakespeare.
+To the southwest of Bowen-Apollo are Cochise, Van Serg, and Shakespeare.
 To the west is Henry.

 The crater was named by the astronauts after geologist Norman L. Bowen, originator of Bowen's reaction series.